+Protein oxidation is a subject that has been receiving attention of the scientific community since the beginning of the last century.
 Oxidation is one of the major chemical degradation pathways for protein pharmaceuticals.
-This chemical modification, can occur on the methionine, cysteine, histidine, tryptophan, and tyrosine, and among them methionine is the most susceptible to oxidation due to their high reactivity with various active oxygen species, during production, purification, formulation, transportation, storage and handling of solid and liquid preparations, can be induced by contaminating oxidants, catalyzed by the presence of transition metal ions and induced by light.
+This chemical modification can occur on methionine, cysteine, histidine, tryptophan and tyrosine, of which methionine is most readily oxidized due to their high reactivity with various reactive oxygen species during production, purification, preparation, transportation and storage.
+Treatment of solid and liquid preparations can be induced by pollution oxidants, catalyzed by the presence of transition metal ions and induced by light.

 Figure 1.
 Metal catalyzed oxidation of proteins is a site-specific process.
 (ER, Stadtman; et al. 2010.)